First points of entry and non-first points of entry for aircraft

 FPOE for aircraft

 Australia and its territories have a number of first point of entry (FPOE) landing places.
 The map below provides some details of all of the department’s FPOE airports and landing places for aircraft.
-View the text-only version of the airports for more specific landing details for airports that:

 General entry requirements